Red Sox vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Red Sox have a record of 2-5.
+- In seven games as the underdog over the last 10 matchups, the Red Sox have posted a mark of 3-4.

-- In their previous 10 games with a total, the Red Sox and their opponents have combined to exceed the over/under on eight occasions.
+- When it comes to the over/under, the Red Sox and their opponents are 7-3-0 in their last 10 games.

-- The Red Sox's previous 10 matchups have not had a runline posted by sportsbooks.
-The average over/under established by sportsbooks in Boston's past four games has been 8.6, a span during which the Red Sox and their opponents have hit the over each time.

 Red Sox Betting Records & Stats

-- The Red Sox have been chosen as underdogs in eight games this year and have walked away with the win two times (25%) in those games.
+- The Red Sox have been underdogs in nine games this season and have come away with the win three times (33.3%) in those contests.

-- Boston has played as an underdog of +145 or more twice this season and lost both games.
+- Boston has a record of 1-5 when it's set as an underdog of +110 or more by sportsbooks this season.

-- The Red Sox have an implied victory probability of 40.8% according to the moneyline set for this matchup.
+- Bookmakers have implied with the moneyline set for this matchup that the Red Sox have a 47.6% chance of pulling out a win.

-- So far this season, Boston and its opponents have hit the over in 14 of its 20 games with a total.
+- Boston and its opponents have gone over the total this season in 14 of its 21 opportunities.

 - The Red Sox have yet play a game with a spread this season.